Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Is listing day trading profitable?

-Trading on a stock’s listing day can offer exciting opportunities, but it is also one of the most volatile periods in the market.
+Trading on an IPO listing day can present exciting opportunities, but it is also one of the most volatile phases in the stock market.

-Successful trading is not about quick profits—it is about consistent decision-making and effective risk management.
+Successful trading is not about quick profits—it is about consistent decision-making and disciplined risk management in stock trading for beginners as well.

 Comments